beemorris/beemorris.github.io/_pages/cv.md

 ======
 * Coffee and Conversation with Sandra Kübler
   * Indiana University, Center of Excellence for Women & Technology, April 9, 2021
-  * Answered questions about LaTeX and discussed the benefits of using it and using Overleaf.
+  * I assited my advisor, along with another student, and we answered questions about LaTeX and discussed the benefits of using it and using Overleaf.

 service & leadership
 ======